zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ### Personal Access Token

-The Personal Access Token (PAT) is Personal access tokens (PATs) are an alternative to using passwords for authentication.
+The Personal Access Token (PAT) is an alternative to using passwords for authentication.
 It is possible to generate a Personal Access Token that can be used for instance for Version Control Systems on mainframe without having to store mainframe credentials or to use a certificate.
 For more information about the PAT functionality, see the [Personal Access Token documentation](./api-mediation-personal-access-token.md).